Skip to Main Content

 • There are 13 institutions offering the doctoral qualification in England.
 For information about training/funding in other parts of the UK contact course providers directly

 Full details on educational psychology training are available from the Association of Education Psychologists.
-This includes the number of places at each university, entry requirements, funding and deadlines
+This includes the number of places at each university, entry requirements, funding and deadlines.

-See also the BPS guide to becoming an educational psychologist
+See also the BPS guide to becoming an educational psychologist.

 Forensic Psychology